-It is the Principle of Self-preservation of System as one of the characteristics of quasi-stochastic systems that leads to their stability, "caution" when trying something unknown, new.
+It is the Principle of Self-Preservation of System as one of the characteristics of quasi-stochastic systems that leads to their stability, "caution" when trying something unknown, new.

-The Principle of Self-preservation of System is actually valid for any system.
+The Principle of Self-Preservation of System is actually valid for any system.
 For truly-stochastic systems, it is performed automatically thanks to their "Markov property", which itself brings the stochastically "out of line" systems back to the path of maximum entropy.

 For quasi-stochastic systems, there is no such automatism.
 Its absence shall therefore be compensated for by the system's explicit, inherent mechanisms to help preserve the system.
-Usually such mechanisms are implemented through feedback within the system itself.
+Such mechanisms are implemented through an adaptation mechanism within the system itself comprising the mechanisms for